Showers Pass Transit - Women's Review

 Showers Pass explains on their website that the "laminated tricot liner offers increased protection of the membrane and drier feel on the skin while cutting down the bulk of traditional two-layer fabrics that have hanging liners.
 The extra protection allows for a thinner membrane with a higher concentration of pores and, therefore, a more breathable, durable garment."

-At 11 ounces, these are not the lightest rain pants in the review.
+At 11 ounces for a size small, these are not the lightest rain pants in the review.
 However, weight is not as critical as it might be if they were intended for backpacking or climbing, where every ounce counts (since you're carrying them on your back).
 Since these are optimized for cycling, we kept them with us on our commutes, just in case the weather turned wet.
 We do still like to minimize the weight of things we carry on our back, even on a short bike commute, and this category was not the strongest for the Transit pants.

 The mesh stuff sack helps compress the pants and makes it even easier to toss them into the bottom of our bike commuting backpack (or pannier) for when the weather turns.